Remembering The 1st Veterans Memorialized By Veterans Day

 Looking Back On The 100th Anniversary Of The WWI Armistice

-So here we are now, 101 years after the Armistice of 1918, and many Americans have all but forgotten World War I. Americans reenact the Civil War, salute the remaining veterans of World War II with Honor Flights to the monuments and Arlington National Cemetery and for years have remembered Vietnam War Vets with Rolling Thunder on Memorial Day.
+So here we are now, 101 years after the Armistice of 1918, and many Americans have all but forgotten World War I. Americans reenact the Civil War, salute the remaining veterans of World War II with Honor Flights to the monuments and Arlington National Cemetery and for years have remembered Vietnam War vets with Rolling Thunder on Memorial Day.
 (That holiday honors all war dead.)
 But where are the World War I remembrance ceremonies on this important day that ushered in the many wars of the last century?

 The nation's capital has a tremendous World War II memorial, a moving Korean War Memorial and an iconic Vietnam War Memorial.
 The only World War I memorial in the city is a small stone gazebo, dedicated to those who served from Washington, D.C.
 A new national World War I memorial is planned near the White House, but it's now more than 100 years since the guns were silenced.
 It's too late for those troops.
 They're long gone and mostly faded from our collective memory.
 But, here's the story of one of them.